ethereum/sourcify/services/server/README.md

 ```

 ### Connecting to a node on the host

-If you are running an RPC server for a chain on the Docker host, you can have your Sourcify container connect to it by using `host.docker.internal` as the hostname (or `host.containers.internal` if using Podman instead of Docker).
+The following feature is only supported on Docker Desktop for Mac and Windows: If you are running an RPC server for a chain on the Docker host, you can have your Sourcify container connect to it by using `host.docker.internal` as the hostname (or `host.containers.internal` if using Podman instead of Docker).
 For example, if the RPC server is accessible on the host at `http://localhost:8545`, configure the RPC's URL in `sourcify-chains.json` as `http://host.docker.internal:8545`.

 ## Logging